cloudify-cosmo/docs.getcloudify.org/content/installation/upgrading-manager.md

   {{% gsWarning %}}

   * **Uninstall in consultation with Cloudify Support** - Contact Cloudify Support before you uninstall the old Cloudify Manager.
-  * **Prevent Auto-Heal** - If you do not want to uninstall the old manager for any reason and you use auto-heal policies, then you MUST disconnect the old manager from any networks that it can use to conduct healing workflows.
+  * **Prevent Auto-Heal** - If you do not uninstall the old manager for any reason and you use auto-heal policies, then you MUST disconnect the old manager from any networks that it can use to conduct healing workflows.

   {{% /gsWarning %}}